Cooking for one doesn’t require a fully stocked kitchen.

 a small set of reliable tools that help you cook quickly, store food easily, and avoid unnecessary clutter.

-This guide covers the essential kitchen equipment for one person in the UK — what you actually need, what you might want, and what you can skip.
+This guide covers the kitchen essentials for one person in the UK — what you actually need, what you might want, and what you can skip.

 This post may contain affiliate links.
 If you buy through these, I may earn a small commission at no extra cost to you.
 I only recommend products that are genuinely useful for cooking for one.